ghdna/athena-express/README.md

 And as added features

 4. Formats the results into a clean, user-friendly JSON array
-5. Handles errors by recursively retrying for `ThrottlingException`, `NetworkingError`, and `TooManyRequestsException`
+5. Handles specific Athena errors by recursively retrying for `ThrottlingException`, `NetworkingError`, and `TooManyRequestsException`
 6. Provides optional helpful stats including cost per query in USD

 Integrating with Amazon Athena without `athena-express` would require you to identify the appropriate API methods in the AWS SDK, stich them together sequentially, and then build out an error handling & retry mechanism for each of those methods.